Thelucifer666/AzureFunctions/ListMFAEnabledUsers/readme.md

-# HttpTrigger - PowerShell
+# List MFA Enabled Users - PowerShell

-The `HttpTrigger` makes it incredibly easy to have your functions executed via an HTTP call to your function.
+This Azure function retrieves the list of user accounts that have Multi Factor Authentication enabled either directly or via conditional access.

 ## How it works